-- (a) A roof light must be sealed, or capable of being sealed, when serving- - (i) a conditioned space; or - (ii) a habitable room in climate zones 4, 6, 7 and 8. - (b) A roof light required by (a) must be constructed with- - an imperforate ceiling diffuser or the like installed at the ceiling or internal lining level; or - (ii) a weatherproof seal if it is a roof window; or - (iii) a shutter system readily operated either manually, mechanically or electronically by the occupant.
+- (a) A roof light must be sealed, or capable of being sealed, when serving- - (i) a conditioned space; or - (ii) a habitable room in climate zones 4, 5, 6, 7 and 8. - (b) A roof light required by (a) to be sealed, or capable of being sealed, must be constructed with-

+- an imperforate ceiling diffuser or the like installed at the ceiling or internal lining level; or - (ii) a weatherproof seal if it is a roof window; or - (iii) a shutter system readily operated either manually, mechanically or electronically by the occupant.